Maurice73-Tech/Tic-Tac-Toe-Game/README.md

 # Tic-Tac-Toe-Game
-A fun and entertaining game
+A fun and entertaining game.
+It was programmed in Java.